 Wisconsin Act 16 implemented revenue limits beginning with the 1993-94 school year.
 A district's revenue limit is the maximum amount of revenue that may be raised through state general aid and property tax for the General, Non-Referendum Debt (authorized after August 12, 1993) and Capital Expansion Funds, also referred to as Funds 10, 38 and 41 respectively.
 Note that prior to 2001-02, the Community Service Fund levy was included in the revenue limit.

 The maximum limit is based upon enrollment changes, an inflationary increment and each district's prior year controlled revenue.
-Upon application and approval by DPI, a district may increase its maximum limit by an additional amount for specific exemptions.
+Upon application and approval by the Department of Public Instruction (DPI), a district may increase its maximum limit by an additional amount for specific exemptions.
 A district then determines the maximum allowable levy for Funds 10, 38 and 41 by subtracting the DPI-provided October 15 General Aid Certification and Poverty Aid estimates from the district's maximum revenue limit.

 Revenue Limits Resources